Creating and using tokens with Maps Server API

 Maps Server API uses a Maps token to authenticate map initializations and other API requests, such as requests to retrieve directions or execute a search.
 To use a Maps token with Maps Server API you must have an Apple Developer account and obtain a Maps ID and a private key as described in Creating a Maps identifier and a private key.

-After getting or creating a token, confirm the success of the token authorization by using the token to access the API; check the status code that the functions return to verify the calls were successful.
+After getting or creating a token, confirm the success of the token authorization by using the token to access the API; check the status codes that the API responses return to verify the calls were successful.

 Maps Server API requires a Maps token to initialize MapKit.
 A Maps token has two sections, a header and a payload.
 The header describes the token and the cryptographic operations applied to the payload.
 The payload contains a set of cryptographically signed claims.